USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0001-nextjs-as-web-framework.md

 and static site generation, allowing increased flexibility for making the app faster to load.
 - `-` Requires configuring a new framework
+- `-` Inevitably some overhead to understand how to configure the new framework, and additional learning time to understand how and when to use server-side rendering, etc.

 ### Use React without Next.js

 - `+` The app from the ARPA-UI Pilot already uses Create React App, and configuration could be effortlessly ported over
 - `-` CRA is, at this point, poorly maintained
+- `-` Offers only client-side rendering.

 ### Render the application server-side with Django